The Complete Guide To 360 Feedback – The Art Of Constructive Criticism

 Ensure the questions align with the job role and organizational context.
 They should focus on areas that the individual can change or influence.

-Make sure the questions are clear and easy to understand.
+Make sure the questions are straightforward and easy to understand.
 Avoid jargon and overly complex language.

 Include questions that evaluate both strengths and areas for improvement.